-Is the field of science based solely on logic and facts?
+Is the field of science-based solely on logic and facts?
 A closer look reveals that science is not always as systematic and foolproof as we may think.

 Scientists are humans, not robots.
 As such, the field of science has the potential to be compromised by human error, bias and other cognitive factors.

-CSAFE researchers and psychologists Dr. Daniel Murrie and Dr. Sharon Kelley from University of Virginia describe how human factors can influence the accuracy of scientific work as a whole, and the specific impact they can have on forensic science.
+CSAFE researchers and psychologists Dr. Daniel Murrie and Dr. Sharon Kelley from the University of Virginia describe how human factors can influence the accuracy of scientific work as a whole, and the specific impact they can have on forensic science.

 Defining Human Factors